jsimonrichard/ds2-problematic-internet-use/report/report.typ

 As seen in the figure above, BMI and Weight are right-skewed, further supporting that there is a high number of younger participants in the data.
 Surprisingly, Height appears to be normal.

 === Sleep Disturbance Scale
 The Sleep Disturbance Scale captures data sleep disorders in children, using a scale to categorize them.
-There are a total of two features under this scale, the Total Raw Score and Total T SCore.
+There are a total of two features under this scale, the Total Raw Score and Total T Score.
 The season of when this data was captured is also included and is also evenly distributed, which is consistent with other seasonality features in the dataset.

 Histograms were created to show the Raw score and the Total score.